jmriesen/rust-RSM/README.md

 It should take less than two minutes for someone to look at a unit test, understand what it is verifying, and why that behavior is correct.
 - Fast and deterministic:
 Unit tests should be run frequently.
-I frequently run them every couple of minutes.
+I normally run them every couple of minutes.

 In college, unit testing was primarily presented as an afterthought, a way to verify your code was correct before turning in the assignment.
-However waiting to write/run unit tests until after the code is already in a finished state robs unit tests of most of there utility.
+However waiting to write/run unit tests until after the code is already in a finished state robs unit tests of most of their utility.

 As I see it, there are two main benefits to writing unit tests before writing your code.
-- First it allows you to imagine how your code will be called.
+- First, it allows you to imagine how your code will be called.
 If the unit tests are hard to write, then the application code is going to be hard to write/maintain.
-- Second, once code behavior has been pined down with unit tests, you can fearlessly refactor without worrying about breaking changes.
+- Second, once code behavior has been pinned down with unit tests, you can fearlessly refactor without worrying about breaking changes.
 Frequency it is only after a first draft solution that I truly understand the problem I am trying to solve.
 Therefore I will nearly always want to refactor my code at some point in the future.
 With a robust set of unit tests this is a fairly painless and simple process.